phdye/docopt/Porting-Plan.md

 ```
 3. Record any failures or errors for follow‑up.

+### Results

+Attempts to create a Python **3.2.5** environment were unsuccessful in the
+current Codex workspace.
+The `tox` tool could not be installed and no
+`python3.2` interpreter was available.
+As a sanity check the tests were run
+using the default Python **3.12** interpreter and all tests passed.

 ## Phase 2 – Source Compatibility Review

 1. Audit `docopt.py` and tests for features introduced after Python 3.2,